-The course begins by sketching the historical background to contemporary transnational politics, specifically the increasing interconnectedness of human societies over the past several hundred years, a trend that is referred to as ‘historical globalization’.
-We then explore key concepts and ideas as well as the major theoretical approaches to understanding politics beyond the state, including Marxism and feminism.
-The final section of the course examines key issues in transnational politics, such as human rights, global economic inequality, religious difference and regional integration.
-Throughout the course, we ponder how the transnational dimension of world politics relates to the inter-state dimension, and how globalization affects both of them.
-This includes examining how different transnational actors engage with the states system, which they variously conceive as a constraint on their activity, an opportunity structure to be exploited or as a relic to transcend.
+The course begins by sketching the historical background to contemporary transnational politics, specifically the increasing interconnectedness of human societies over the past several hundred years, a trend that is referred to as ‘historical globalisation’.
+We then explore key concepts and ideas as well as the major theoretical approaches to understanding politics beyond the state: Marxism, feminism, post-colonialism and post-structuralism.
+The final section of the course examines key issues in transnational politics, such as racism, terrorism, global economic inequality, and climate change.
+Throughout the course, we ponder how the transnational dimension of world politics relates to the inter-state dimension, and how globalisation affects both of them.
+This includes examining how different transnational actors engage with the states system, which they variously conceive as a constraint on their activity, an opportunity structure to exploit or as a relic to transcend.

 The course critically examines central issues in transnational politics using an interdisciplinary approach.
 We draw on analytical concepts, theories, and bodies of evidence from across the social sciences as well as the humanities.
 In successfully completing this course, students will:

-Understand the historical and intellectual background to contemporary transnational politics.
+Understand the historical background to contemporary transnational politics.

-Develop a basic grasp of key theoretical approaches to the study of transnational politics and learn to apply these approaches independently.
+Develop a basic grasp of key theoretical approaches to the study of transnational politics and learn to apply these approaches independently to understand concrete cases.

 Understand the core concepts relating to transnational politics and be able to use them critically to analyse major events and processes.